Rei-SwitchBot/faq/en-us/Outdoor Meter.md

 First, you will need an accurate reference for temperature and/or humidity.
 Each value is calibrated separately, and you can choose to calibrate one, both, or neither as necessary.
 The accuracy of the uncalibrated Meter can be found in the manual.

 Calibration is only intended to correct for small variations (typically up to a few degrees or around 5% relative humidity).
-If you see a bigger discrepancy than that while calibrating, please contact us at SwitchBot App Feedback (left side menu bar) or reach support@switch-bot.com for more assistance, as that would indicate that there's a problem with either the calibration process or your Meter.
-We'll be happy to help sort it out.

 WITH A REFERENCE DEVICE